 Pack your favorite walking shoes and get ready to explore Tbilisi, a European capital filled with history and good food.
-Here are five unforgettable ways to spend your time in this charming city.
+Here are five fun things to do in Tbilisi, Georgia:

 1. Georgian Food and Drink